adonix-org/postrise/README.md

 ## Quickstart

 Create and configure your new PostgreSQL server.

-By default, an exception will be thrown by **Postrise** when logging in as a `SUPERUSER`.
-See the [Security](#security) section for details and how to bypass this behavior if required.
+⚠️ By default, an exception will be thrown by **Postrise** when logging in as a `SUPERUSER`.
+See the [Security](#security) section below for details on how to bypass this behavior if needed.

 If a non-privileged user does not already exist, create a secure PostgreSQL `LOGIN` role without `SUPERUSER` privileges: